AnnaM-Salamon/blossom-yoga-studio/README.md

 - __About us__

  - This section introduces the two primary elements that make up the concept of Blossom Yoga Studio: the people and the place.
 The creators of the studio, along with the setting, work together to create a distinct and unique experience for the local community who become a part of it.
- - The images presents people in yoga poses in and a relaxed group of people: the teachers with their students.
+ - The images presents people in yoga poses in garden setting and a relaxed, happy group of people: the teachers with their students.

 ![About us](media/about_us_info.png )